vitar/clrf/src/en/practice/p10-rituals-map.md

 # Practice 10.
 Rituals Map

-Traditions and rituals create a sense of stability and closeness in a couple.
-They can be big family celebrations or small habits in daily life.
-This map will help record existing rituals and come up with new ones.
+Traditions and rituals create a sense of stability and closeness in your relationship.
+They can be big family celebrations or small everyday habits.
+This map will help you record existing rituals and come up with new ones.

 ### 1. Our existing traditions and rituals

-Examples: weekend breakfasts together, anniversary congratulations, annual vacation trip.
+Examples: weekend breakfasts together, anniversary celebrations, annual vacation.

 ____________________________________________________________
 ____________________________________________________________